Live (Jonas Brothers album): Development

 Their fifth studio album, which would have been their first not to be released through Hollywood Records since 2006 and their first record since 2009's Lines, Vines and Trying Times, was scheduled to be released in 2013.
 The lead single, "Pom Poms" was released on April 2, 2013.
 The music video for the song was filmed in February 2013 in New Orleans, Louisiana and premiered on E! on April 2, 2013.
 "First Time", the second single from their fifth album, was released on June 25, 2013.
 On July 10, 2013, the group announced that their fifth studio album would be titled V (pronounced: Five), the Roman numeral for five.

 On October 9, 2013, the group cancelled their highly anticipated comeback tour days before it was slated to start, citing a "deep rift within the band" over "creative differences".
 Following the tour cancellation, the Jonas Brothers' Twitter page went offline and the brothers' individual accounts became temporarily obsolete; causing several media outlets to report that a break-up was imminent.
 On October 29, 2013, the Jonas Brothers officially confirmed their split and announced that the release of V had been cancelled.
 During an interview, Nick Jonas stated that the album wouldn't be released but decided to release 16 recordings to their Team Jonas fan club members.
 "We want to do something special for our fans because they've been so supportive of us for so many years.
 What we've decided to do is package an album with 10 live tracks from the summer tour and four of the songs that would have been on 'V', and if you count 'Pom Poms' and 'First Time', it's actually 6 songs that would have been on 'V'.
 We’ll be sending that out soon for the fans."
-The album was released with the title "Live", noting the letter "V" in caps, a reference to the original project, the cancelled fifth studio album.
+The album was released with the title "LiVe", spelled with the letter "V" capitalized, a reference to the original project, the cancelled fifth studio album.

 After the band returned in 2019, the Jonas Brothers released the original project "V" in full as an LP through their merchandise website, which contains ten tracks, four of which were previously unreleased.